carlosfigueira/iosOffline/Readme.md

         completion();
     });

-Since we initialized the `NSManagedObjectContext` with a [`NSPrivateQueueConcurrencyType`](https://developer.apple.com/library/ios/documentation/cocoa/Reference/CoreDataFramework/Classes/NSManagedObjectContext_Class/NSManagedObjectContext.html#//apple_ref/c/econst/NSPrivateQueueConcurrencyType) (in the `managedObjectContext` method of the `QSAppDelegate` implementation), the operations performed by the context will be associated with a private dispatch queue, so we need to dispatch the result back to the main (UI) queue to be able to access the UI controls.
-If you had initialized the object context with the [`NSMainQueueConcurrencyType`](https://developer.apple.com/library/ios/documentation/cocoa/Reference/CoreDataFramework/Classes/NSManagedObjectContext_Class/NSManagedObjectContext.html#//apple_ref/c/econst/NSMainQueueConcurrencyType) that dispatch call would not have been necessary.
+Since when we initialized the sync context, we did not pass a callback parameter, the framework creates a default serial queue for you which dispatches the results of all sync table operations into into a background thread.
+This is advantageous for performance reasons as data operations are executed in the background, but when using the results to modify UI components we need to dispatch the code back to the UI thread.

 ## Conflict handling